owenBeresford/CatProfileDemo/README.md

 This is not a product, this is a tech test.

-Objective
+Objectives

-- use storybook, or cypress as I couldn't use mocha, jasmine or jest for component testing easily
+- use storybook, or cypress and vitest as I couldn't use mocha, jasmine or jest for component testing easily
 - look at traditional JS unit-tests when using ES6 or JS modules as I loose time there too
 - use react18 in a low-pace, code-first environment (see end); and reduce hacky use of useEffect